sts10/lemire_nearly_divisionless_random/readme.markdown

 And the second thing I like about this split version is that it's pretty easy for me to test, since most of the logic lives in a function that doesn't have `rand:random::<u8>()` in it (the inner one).

 So I tried to take the knowledge and tricks I learned working out `roll_using_lemire_fast` and put them back into split functions.
-I also figured I'd separate out the 3 math/computer science tricks Lemire uses to speed up computation into their own "helper" functions, for a total of 5 functions.
+Though I only carried over one of those three computer science tricks, since we think they can be written in the more readable way and the Rust compiler will make the optimizations for us.

 Here's what I ended up with: